sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

    5. Use <para></para> tags to add paragraphs to the remarks text.
    6. __Headings.__ To place headings within your remarks use the following tag sequence:<big><b><u>__Heading__</u></b></big>.
       Follow the heading with a line break (<br/>) or empty paragraph (<para></para>) to force a new line.
    7. HTML Entity Type references.
 All Entity type references are supported.
 Type references such as &lt; for < and &gt; for > are the most common.
-A complete list of type references can be found [here]: http://www.w3schools.com/tags/ref_types.asp
+A complete list of type references can be found [here]( http://www.w3schools.com/tags/ref_types.asp)

 ###Document Structure